Kiendeleo/docker-apache-php-composer-drupal8/Readme.md

 This container starts with a Ubuntu Server image and layers on apache2, php7.2 and composer.
 It then creates Drupal 8 website using Composer.

 ## Tags
-`18.04` This version runs on Ubuntu 18.04 and installs Drupal 8

-`20.04` This version runs on Ubuntu 20.04 and installs Drupal 9

-`latest` This is the latest version, you should not use the latest tag as it may break your server when a new LTS release of Ubuntu comes out
+`latest` This is the only maintaned version.
+It stayes with the current LTS version of Ubuntu

 ## How to use this container